South Shore Towing

 WEDNESDAY

-South winds 10 to 15 knots becoming west 15 to
+Southeast winds 10 to 15 knots becoming south and

 THURSDAY

-West winds 15 to 25 knots becoming east.
-A chance of
+Southwest winds 15 to 25 knots becoming south.
+A

 Winds and waves higher in and near thunderstorms.